courselabs/kubernetes/labs/services/README.md

 * [whoami-clusterip.yaml](specs/services/whoami-clusterip.yaml) defines a ClusterIP service which routes traffic to the whoami Pod

-📋 Deploy the Service in the usual way and print its details to see how it looks.
+📋 Deploy the Service from `labs/services/specs/services/whoami-clusterip.yaml` and print its details.

 <details>
   <summary>Not sure how?</summary>